Justas Paleckis: Life and career

-Paleckis remained as head of state, a post which was named Chairman of the Presidium of the Supreme Soviet of the Lithuanian SSR, until 1967.
-However, the real power now lay with local Communist Party boss Antanas Sniečkus.
-As nominal head of state, Paleckis personally signed orders authorizing the mass deportation of several figures from independent Lithuania.
-With his agreement, Merkys and Minister of Foreign Affairs Juozas Urbšys were deported to the Russian SFSR.
-The intelligentsia and Lithuania's elite were considered as enemies and were among the first sentenced to deportation or death.
-He worked closely with NKVD residents in Lithuania (M. Gedvilas, M. Mickis).
-Paleckis signed documents and, as a representative of Soviet Russia, took responsibility for the deportations.
+Paleckis remained as the head of the Lithuanian Soviet Republic, a post which was named Chairman of the Presidium of the Supreme Soviet of the Lithuanian SSR, until 1967.
+However, the real power would now lay with local Communist Party boss Antanas Sniečkus.
+With the agreement of Paleckis, Merkys and Minister of Foreign Affairs Juozas Urbšys were deported to the Russian SFSR.

-During 1940–1953, some 132,000 Lithuanians were deported to remote areas of the USSR: Siberia, the Arctic Circle zone and Central Asia.
-More than 70% of the deportees were women and children.
-During the same period, another 200,000 people were thrown into prisons.
-Some 150,000 of them were sent to the Gulag (Soviet labor camps), situated mostly in Siberia.
+During his political tenure in Soviet Lithuania, Paleckis expressed himself as a liberal communist.
+He often disagreed with the old communists, and he reacted more sensitively than others to the Russification of Lithuania, the spread of internationalism, and the persecution of the intelligentsia as well as dissidents.

 He served as Chairman of the Soviet of Nationalities from 1966 to 1970.

-His son Justas Vincas Paleckis is a politician and Member of the European Parliament and an active politician.
+His son Justas Vincas Paleckis is a politician, having served as a Member of the European Parliament.

 Paleckis was also awarded the Hero of Socialist Labour of the Soviet Union.

+His grandson Algirdas Paleckis was imprisoned for spying for Russia in July 2021.